brightsteel-k/Project-Ombre/README.md

 ### Instructions for Grader

-**First Required Action (adding Xs to Y):** Type "go to desk" into the interface, then "search bookshelves" to find a spell.
+**First Required Action (adding Xs to Y):** After the intro, type "go to desk" into the interface.
+Then, the following commands will guide you through the story to several spells:
+- "search bookshelves"
+- "search desk"
+- "examine plant"
+- "read book"

 **Second Required Action (viewing details of X):** Click on the button with the fireball label to open the spells menu, then click a spell to learn more about it.

-**Visual Component:** Visual components for the buttons can be found in the data/images folder.
+**Visual Component:** Visual components for the buttons can be found in the data/icons folder.

 **Saving & Loading:** The player will be prompted with the option to save upon closing the application.
 They can also use the button